SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 This is normally done in the setup job when `sumologic.setupEnabled` is set to `true` (default behavior).

-In an unlikely scenario that this fails, create them manually by visiting [Fields#Manage_fields](/docs/manage/fields/#manage-fields) in Sumo Logic UI.
+In the unlikely scenario that this fails, you can create them manually by visiting [Fields#Manage_fields](/docs/manage/fields/#manage-fields) in Sumo Logic UI.

 This is to ensure your logs are tagged with relevant metadata.